Last update: 4.26.2019

 El Potrero Chico (EPC) Mexico, Monterrey (Nuevo Leon)’s premier winter rock climbing destination.
 El Potrero Chico is without a doubt, one of the world’s best places to sport climb.

 Located only a few hours drive from the US border, EPC conveniently shares its prime climbing season with the North American holidays.
-Making it for a perfect place to get away from the frigid cold up north.
+Making it a perfect place to get away from the frigid cold up north.

 After spending a month here in late 2018, I had the time to experience a lot of what it had to offer.
 It is a magical place which draws you in and doesn’t let you go!